osilander/203.311/Week4/Week4.md

 ### ElementBio Aviti
 Element Aviti is one of the newer technologies that offer high throughput sequencing.
 It is so new that I have not figured out exactly how it works, despite [multiple](http://omicsomics.blogspot.com/2022/03/element-unveils-aviti.html "Love Keith!") [attempts](https://www.elementbiosciences.com/resources/products-and-partners/aviti-sequencing-system/avidity-sequencing-technology "Official video").
 Again, this has similar read lengths and accuracy as Illumina.

+### Ultima Genomics
+Ultima is the most recent big entry into the NGS market, and promises by a considerable margin, the cheapest human genome ($100).

 ### Which matter now and in the future?